dedevillela/VRS-Custom-links/README.md

 ##Contributions

-Feel free to download and share these files, suggest corrections, or send requests for more country flags, as I'm constantly updating this repository until all countries are available.
+Feel free to download and share these files, suggest corrections, or send requests for more aviation links, as I'm constantly updating this repository with new usefull resources.

 ##Other Projects